Academic Catalog

 Faculty:

-Joshi, Larter, Lehman, Olmstead, Vance
+Joshi, Larter, Lehman, Vance

 The courses offered by the Chemistry Department give students an appreciation for the depth and breadth of chemistry.
 We provide separate academic tracks for the transfer student, for those in the Allied Health Programs and for those seeking to fulfill general education requirements.
 Students are trained to find rational explanations for phenomena, consider relationships among various disciplines, and develop self-reliance in seeking answers.
 Through this approach students develop a better appreciation and understanding of our world.